esquinas/ease64/README.md

 Ease64 is a [Base64](https://en.wikipedia.org/wiki/Base64 "Base64 in the English Wikipedia") alternative that can be encoded/decoded by hand.
 This means: no error-prone math operations like addition (uuencode) and no arbitrary look-up tables.
 All that's needed is a regular ASCII-octal table for both encoding and decoding.

-Look at the code or wait until I finish writing this README.
+Continue reading this Readme or look at the code and tests.

 ## Encoding by hand